Adamant-im/adamant-notificationService/README.md

 3. Open terminal/console/cmd and type `dotnet restore` in solution's folder, or just open solution in [Visual Studio](https://www.visualstudio.com) (there is one for macOS now).
 4. Later we'll add here a step for initializing a database.
 5. Launch ANSRegistrationService and ANSPollingWorker.

+By the way, you will need a certificate to send a push notification to APNs, which you can grab from your Apple Developer account.